-This schedule shows the System's proportionate share of the collective total OPEB liability allocated to its current employees and retirees participating in the State of Louisiana Postretirement Benefit Plan as of June 30, 2020.
+This schedule shows the System's proportionate share of the collective total OPEB liability allocated to its current employees and retirees participating in the State of Louisiana Postretirement Benefit Plan as of June 30, 2021.
 No assets are accumulated in a trust that meets the criteria in paragraph 4 of Statement 75.
-Fiscal year end 2019 data was used in determining the System's proportionate share of the collective total OPEB liability.
-The discount rate changed from 2.98% as of June 30, 2018 to 2.79% as of June 30, 2019.
-The number of retirees participating in the plan was the same for fiscal year end 2018 to 2019.
+Fiscal year end 2020 data was used in determining the System's proportionate share of the collective total OPEB liability.
+The discount rate changed from 2.79% as of June 30, 2019 to 2.66% as of June 30, 2020.
+The number of retirees participating in the plan increased by one to 48 from fiscal year end 2019 to 2020.
 There were no changes in benefit terms.
 The schedule also represents the percentage of the collective total OPEB liability to covered payroll.
+This information was determined based on the OPEB actuarial assumptions found in the chart that follows.